Cumulativerse/js-app-template/README.md

 ## Structure

-Git lfs can be used for storing binary files by initializing it and editing `example.gitattributes`.
+Git lfs can be used for storing binary files by initializing it and uncommenting `.gitattributes`.
 VS Code is used for development.
 Prettier is used for auto code formatting with Prettier VS Code extension.

 ### Folder Structure